Java Comments Single-line, Multi-line, and Documentation Comments

 2. Multi-line Comments

-Used when you want to explain something in more than one line.
-Helpful for temporarily disabling blocks of code during testing or debugging.
+Multi-line Comments are used when you want to explain something in more than one line.
+These can also be used to temporarily disable blocks of code during testing or debugging.

 /* This is a multi-line comment.